astiskala/adyen-checkout-sample/README.md

 These variables can be found in Adyen Customer Area.
 For more information, visit [Get started with Adyen guide](https://docs.adyen.com/payments-essentials/get-started-with-adyen).

-### Setting up Webhook Relay
+### Setting up Webhooks

+#### Option 1: Natively

+If you have hosted this demo on a publicly accessible server, you can configure your Adyen account to point to https://your-host/server/webhook/receive.php

+#### Option 2: Using Webhook Relay

-Webhook Relay will alllow you to see the result of webhook notifications in real time as payments are made.
+Webhook Relay will allow you to see the result of webhook notifications in real time as payments are made.

 1. Sign up for a free account at https://webhookrelay.com/